The untangling number of 3-periodic tangles: Abstract

 \section{Abstract}

-{ The entanglement of curves within a 3-periodic box provides a model for complicated space-filling entangled structures occurring in biological materials and structural chemistry.
+The entanglement of curves within a 3-periodic box provides a model for complicated space-filling entangled structures occurring in biological, chemical and physical systems.
 Quantifying the complexity of the entanglement within these models enhances the characterisation of these structures.
 In this paper, we introduce a new measure of entanglement complexity through the \textit{untangling number}, reminiscent of the unknotting number in knot theory.
 The untangling number quantifies the minimum distance between a given 3-periodic structure and its least tangled version, called \textit{ground state}, through a sequence of operations in a diagrammatic representation of the structure.
-For entanglements that consist of only infinite open curves, we show that the generic ground states of these structures are crystallographic rod packings, well-known in structural chemistry.}
+For entanglements that consist of only infinite open curves, we show that the generic ground states are crystallographic rod packings, well known in structural chemistry.